siavash2012/yeast-initiation-efficiency/README.md

 ## Dataset

 Ensure that file paths in the notebooks match your local environment.
-Download and extract the following files into a suitable directory (e.g., `data/`):
+Download and extract the following files into a suitable directory:

 From [GEO accession GSE75897](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE75897):